-Add to that that Nintendo has never felt the need to keep up with its contemporaries in various aspects.
 Look no further than its online system for further proof.
-While online services on the Switch are much better than older Nintendo consoles, they still seem somewhat behind the times compared to the PS4 or Xbox One.
+While the online service of the Nintendo Switch is much better than older Nintendo consoles, it still lags behind the times compared to the PlayStation 4 or Xbox One.

 The Case Against Achievements

 There are many arguments against achievements, but one of the biggest seems to be that they break immersion.
-As games become more capable when it comes to storytelling, this becomes important.
-Most of us have likely seen an emotional scene in a game come to a close, only for an achievement or trophy to pop up, somewhat ruining the moment.
+As games become more capable as a storytelling medium, this immersion factor becomes more important than ever before.

-Many achievement systems in games are also trivialized.
 When a game hands out an achievement for passing the tutorial, is that really an achievement?
-It’s similarly disappointing when you get an achievement or trophy simply for passing an arbitrary point in the story, or for randomly stumbling upon something.
+It’s similarly disappointing when you get an achievement simply for reaching an arbitrary point in the story, or for randomly stumbling upon something.

-While achievements are far from necessary, they’re not harmful.
-If you find that they break immersion, it’s usually fairly easy to disable notifications for them system-wide.
-This means they won’t intrude on key story moments, nor will you be alerted for trophies like beating the tutorial or a game’s first level.
+If you find that achievement notifications break immersion, you can easily disable notifications for them system-wide.
+This means they won’t intrude on key story moments, nor will you be alerted for paltry trophies like beating the tutorial.

-Whether or not achievements are worthwhile is up to the developer, but when they’re well done they can bring some of a game’s most fun moments.
+Whether or not achievements are worthwhile is up to the developer, but when they’re well done they can bring a lot of fun and extra value to a video game.

 With a new generation of gaming consoles on the horizon, we’re at a point in time where change is possible.

 It doesn’t seem likely that Microsoft or Sony will simply drop achievements or trophies altogether, even though the idea of GamerScore isn’t nearly as important as it was in 2008.